fleschutz/PowerShell/Docs/speak-french.md

-## speak-french.ps1 - Speaks text with a French text-to-speech voice
+## speak-french.ps1 - Speaks text in French

 This PowerShell script speaks the given text with a French text-to-speech (TTS) voice.